MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 For universal applications installed in the gold image, use the same Packer method as above to install applications.

-[App-V](https://docs.microsoft.com/windows/application-management/app-v/appv-getting-started) currently the supported method from Microsoft for streaming apps on a per-user basis.
+[App-V](https://docs.microsoft.com/windows/application-management/app-v/appv-getting-started) is currently the supported method from Microsoft for streaming apps on a per-user basis.

 Use FSLogix [App Masking](https://docs.microsoft.com/fslogix/implement-application-masking-tutorial) to hide or reveal applications or plug-ins when those applications don't work well with App-V.